JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code prints numbers from 1 to 100 separated by a space
+This code inserts a number intoa sorted list